Police accused of ‘breaking law’ to target sex workers with ‘bullying tactics’

 Sarah*, a sex worker for 20 years, told The Independent she had also faced hostile and aggressive treatment from police.

-The 42-year-old said a recent incident with Southend police officers had left a woman she works with shaken, distressed and struggling to sleep.
+The 42-year-old said a recent incident involving Southend police officers had left a woman she works with shaken, distressed and struggling to sleep.

 Ms Adams raised her concerns about the woman’s treatment with Essex Police.

-“Vulnerable women are being harassed and threatened by police officers,” her letter, sent to the Southend Police Station on 23 March, states.
+“Vulnerable women are being harassed and threatened by police officers,” her letter, sent to the Southend police station on 23 March, states.
 “Police officers have visited this house twice in the last two months.
 On both occasions, they arrived without a warrant and would not identify themselves.
 We cannot believe this is legal.”

 The letter adds: “These threats and abusive visits must stop.
 Women at the premises are distraught and traumatised.
 They are scared of the police and this means that they would not report any violent or exploitative situation they face.”